hcoz/scroll-to/readme.txt

 === Scroll To ===
-Contributors:      The WordPress Contributors
+Contributors:      hcoz
-Tags:              block
-Tested up to:      6.1
+Tags:              block, block-editor, back to top, scroll to top, scroll to, scroll to HTML element Tested up to:      6.4.2
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Gutenberg block of scroll to top or a specific HTML element.
+Block element of scroll to top or a specific HTML element.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+New block editor element for scroll to top or a sepecific element easily.
+Customizable features are scroll mode (instant or smooth), scroll to target (top or specific HTML element), button and icon colors.

+**Features**

+- Displays a button when user scrolls down the page.
+- Scrolls the page back to top with or without animation.
+- Link to an element within the page.
+- Customizable button colors.
+- Auto hide.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+1. Click Plugins/Add New from the WordPress admin panel.
+2. Search for “Scroll To” and install.

+-- or --

-1. Upload the plugin files to the `/wp-content/plugins/scroll-to` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/scroll-to` directory,
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the \'Plugins\' screen in WordPress

+Then the \"Scroll To\" block will be available in Insert Block section of the page editor.

 == Frequently Asked Questions ==